hemant-rawat-2002/url-shortener/README.md

 ---

-## 4. Step-by-step: how a request flows (what to say in an interview)
+## 4. Step-by-step: how a request flows

 ### Creating a short URL
 1. Client `POST /api/shorten` with `{ longUrl }`.